SolPOCandCo/SolPOC/README.md

 ## For specialists

 ## References
 If you use COPS and if this is relevant, please cite the papers associated with.
-Another paper, just for COPS is on way cff-version 1.2.0
+Another paper, just for COPS, is on way

 @PHDTHESIS{grosj2018,
 url = "http://www.theses.fr/2018PERP0002",